 The income statement and the cash flow statement for our simple single reserve example is shown below.
 Note that the premium and the claims result in the target return.
 Not also that the income comes primarily from the premium less the accrued claims.

 Financial Modelling Process for an Insurance Company Using a Simple Case

 As for the financial modelling process of a bank, the valuation and modelling of an insurance company is first demonstrated with a very simple model.
 You can download the simple insurance company model by pressing the button below.
 The financial model of an insurance company should begin with financial statements including a balance sheet and an income statement like any corporate finance model.
 Except, in the case of an insurance company, the format is somewhat different with the presentation of premiums, reserves and different types of equity capital.
 The screenshot below the button with the file illustrates the starting point of the financial modelling process for an insurance company.
 The screenshot also demonstrates that a historic switch is very helpful as usual for corporate models.

-Once the financial statements are established, you can work on assumptions.
-In the screenshot for the exercise file, I have hilighted the driver of growth and the requirement to keep equity to capital at a given level.
+Once the historic financial statements are established, you can work on assumptions.
+In the screenshot from the simple exercise file, I have highlighted the driver of growth — the premiums, and the requirement to keep equity to capital at a given level.
 The screenshot with the assumptions demonstrate that you can develop a series of assumptions from historic financial statements.